 Add-on option of supplemental text book "Advanced Software Testing-Vol.3: Guide to the ISTQB Advanced Certification as an Advanced Technical Test Analyst" (hard copy or e-book format).

-The $200 certification exam fee - Kryterion Testing Center voucher issued.
-Find the testing center nearest to you click here.
-All attendees of the Advanced Level courses must have successfully completed Foundation Level training and sufficient practical experience.
-Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam.
+The certification exam fee.
+Exams are held on the afternoon of the final course day and are administered by a representative of the exam provider.
+All individuals sitting for the Advanced Level exams must have successfully completed the Foundation Level Certification and sufficient practical experience.
+Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam

 Course completion certificate (often used for employer reimbursement)